newt-foundation/newton-m-extension/README.md

 proxy.mint(attestation);
 ```

-The attestation must be validated by the Newton Policy system before the operation executes.
+The attestation must contain the exact intent (function call data including all parameters) and be validated by the Newton Policy system before the operation executes.
+Each attestation is purpose-specific - a transfer attestation for recipient A cannot be used to transfer to recipient B.

 ---